paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-004-protection-of-timber-and-depredations.md

 ## § 620b.
 Limitations on substitution of unprocessed Federal timber for unprocessed timber exported from private lands
 **(a) Direct substitution**

-(1) Except as provided in paragraph (3) and subsection (c) of this section, no person may purchase directly from any department or agency of the United States unprocessed timber originating from Federal lands west of the 100th meridian in the contiguous 48 States if—
+(1) Except as provided in paragraph (3) and subsection (c), no person may purchase directly from any department or agency of the United States unprocessed timber originating from Federal lands west of the 100th meridian in the contiguous 48 States if—

   (A) such unprocessed timber is to be used in substitution for exported unprocessed timber originating from private lands; or